 How Microsoft helps reduce Cyber crime

 Microsoft says that the first step towards fighting cybercrime is to use secure, reliable and honest IT (Information Technology spanning from firmware to operating system to the cloud).
-While it is true that a well-protected computer would reduce chances of it getting hacked, it is also true that many computers come with pre-installed malware.
+While it is true that a well-protected computer would reduce the chances of it getting hacked, it is also true that many computers come with pre-installed malware.
 That is why Microsoft used the word “honest”.
 You may not believe that many computers have pirated software installed on them, and in a way that they give false positives so that users believe the software is genuine.
 There are not many methods to detect the fake software (except for manual forensic methods) and these software are often bundled with malware that sends your information to the cyber criminals who created the fake software.

-The Cybercrime page of Microsoft says that in a sample they tested, almost 90% of computers using pirated operating system or pirated software had the malware preinstalled.
+The Cybercrime page of Microsoft says that in a sample they tested, almost 90% of computers using pirated operating systems or pirated software had the malware preinstalled.
 That means new Windows PCs were already infected and designed to send your personal information to the cyber criminals.

 Microsoft has a huge cybercrime research cell which works in two ways: